Sunday, 15 February 2026

 As we came to the cross roads we turned into Ferma Lane, going past Greyfields, a large mock-Tudor house and onto the track.
 We came to a junction and turned right to follow a hedged track towards Fema Wood.
 When we got to Ferma Wood we weren't sure if we should go through the wood but we decided the we shouldn't (it was not clear from the instructions).
 Hilary had provided written instructions but no map, so we had to make the decisions from the written word.

-We continued on the track The instructions said about a kissing gate so when we came to a gate we took the one to the left and whrn we came to 'a farm bridge' we thought we were on the right path.
+We continued on the track The instructions said about a kissing gate so when we came to a gate we took the one to the left and when we came to 'a farm bridge' we thought we were on the right path.

-We walked across a field, aiming towards some farm building, and when we got to the River Gowy we turned right and followed the river to a stilr.
-There were spme cows right in our path but Hilary just told them to 'shoo' and they did!
+We walked across a field, aiming towards some farm building, and when we got to the River Gowy we turned right and followed the river to a stile.
+There were some cows right in our path but Hilary just told them to 'shoo' and they did!
 The bridge we were to cross was hidden behind trees so we nearly walked past it.
 We crossed left over the Gowy and past between the fields with a few horses in them.